As an advertiser, you might want to learn more about growing online purchasing behaviors -- and how you can leverage it in 2020.

-Black Friday's Online Ad Engagement
+Black Friday Marketing Saw Major Online Engagement

-With crazy Black Friday deals comes an inundation of Black Friday ads throughout all forms of media.
+With Black Friday deals comes an inundation of Black Friday ads throughout all forms of media.
 It's no surprise that millions of people shopped on Black Friday -- but which ad strategies actually led to purchases?

 When I asked participants, "Did you engage with any online ads or promotions for Black Friday?", 61% said they engaged with one or more ads in some way, while only 39% said they disregarded them.